 They’re simply a list of possibilities that you should consider based on your organisation’s requirements.

-These processes help organisations identify the risks they face and the controls they must implement (or have already implemented) to tackle them.
+These processes help organisations identify the risks they face and the controls they must implement to tackle them.

 The only problem with Annex A is that only provides a brief overview of each control.
 While this is good for reference use, it’s not helpful when actively implementing the control.

-The Standard dedicates about one page to each control, explaining how each one works and providing advice on how to implement it.
+The Standard dedicates about one page to each control, explaining how it works and how to implement it.

 Identify the controls you should implement